shot-codes/milkway-local/README.md

   - [ ] Total visits
   - [ ] Gateway to company sites?

-- [ ] Make the ferrari an easter egg (one idea is to hide it in the chatbot)
+- [ ] Make the ferrari an easter egg
 - [ ] Slow+dampened global lighting following camera/toggles on zoom in.

 ## Corporate Structure